chrisdill/raylib-cs/README.md

 ```

 # Tech notes
-- Certain funtions take a enum instead of a int such as 'IsKeyPressed'.
+- Certain funtions take a enum instead of a int such as `IsKeyPressed`.
-- Colors stored in the `Color` struct.
-'RED' changes to 'Color.RED'
+- Colors stored in the `Color` struct. `RED` changes to `Color.RED`
 - Uses `string.Format` instead of `TextFormat`.
 - Adds constructors for structs.
 - Adds operator overloads for math structs.